sjmxschm/sjmxschm.github.io/_teaching/2021-fall-teaching-musi.md

 location: "Atlanta, GA, USA"
 ---

 Hold invited guest lecture on production of Electronic Dance Music (EDM) within the class MUSI6103 by [Prof. Nat Condit-Schultz](https://music.gatech.edu/nat-condit-schultz) at the Georgia Institute of Technology.
 EDM is a popular field of music, though the spread and popularity is limited in the US.
-My talk helped to give an understanding what EDM is, what is sounds like and what fundamental production methods exist.
+My talk helped to give an understanding of what EDM is, what it sounds like, and what fundamental production methods exist.

 The lecture consisted out of two parts: